 Events at HoMA

-Listed below are recurring and special events at HoMA.
+Listed below are recurring and special events, temporary exhibits, and selected film screenings at HoMA.

 Free tours Thursday-Sunday at HoMA